dkorobkov/port_mirroring_with_openwrt/README.md

 Luckily, I had an old $15 TP-Link TL-WR740N that can run OpenWRT and is based on Atheros AR9331 that has a built-in switch with port mirroring.
 Main problem was to set it up so it does not interfere communications.

+If OpenWRT does not fit into router memory it is possible to remove LuCI and use serial or SSH console.
+I am using serial console (3.3V 115200).

 eth1 is WAN (blue) port, eth0 is 5-port switch with 4 external (yellow) ports and one port connected to CPU internally.

 ## Steps: